postmanlabs/labs-docs/v6/postman/collections/sharing_collections.md

 ### Modifying team permissions

 You can share collections with your entire team or assign individual permissions for team members.
-A collection's creator can designate view or edit permissions for the team only after sharing a collection. **Note**: For now, each collection's permission must be set individually by its owner.
+You can designate view or edit permissions for the team only after sharing a collection. **Note**: For now, each collection's permission must be set individually by the collection editor.
 The default team permission is view-only.

-To assign or modify team permissions in the Postman app, select a collection in the sidebar and click the ellipsis **(...)** button.
+To assign or manage roles in the Postman app, select a collection in the sidebar and click the ellipsis **(...)** button.

 [![modify team permissions](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Manage_Roles.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Manage_Roles.png)